mcXrd/GAForecast/README.md

 ### 2) Support for multi-class classification.
 Please stay tuned for these upcoming enhancements.

-# Memory Usage
-When working with tables containing 70 features, approximately 7GB of GPU memory may be required during training.
-Training on a GPU is recommended for optimal performance.

 # License
 This library is provided under the MIT License.